imRanDan/tetris-game/README.md

 I would have changed the method of creating the canvas and the way I created the shapes too.
 Some of the shapes don't show up based on color, which is something if i had more time to pursue, i would go fix it.

+- add borders to shapes and/or grid
+- shapes seperate in two for some reason (fix that)

 ## Lessons Learned:

 Practicing my JavaScript has made me feel more secure in my competency.
 I wanted to create something of interest and have found that making the game was a lot of fun.